MillerMedia/homebrew-awtest/README.md

 brew tap MillerMedia/awtest
 ```

-Then, you can install Kneejerk:
+Then, you can install AWTest with the following command:

 ```bash
 brew install awtest